Blog

 This definition is not different from what the United Nations General Assembly, UNGA, captured in its 2015 Annual Report which states; “The terms volunteering, volunteerism, and voluntary activities refer to a wide range of activities … undertaken of free will, for the general public good and where the monetary reward is not the principal motivating factor.”

-The UNGA goes on further to explain that volunteerism, while universal, is multifaceted, can be organized and managed formally within structured organizations, especially CSOs, and within governments and the private sector.
+The UNGA goes on further to explain that volunteerism, while universal, is multifaceted, and can be organized and managed formally within structured organizations, especially CSOs, and within governments and the private sector.
 It can also be run informally, and millions volunteer within informal structures and groups, outside of formally recognized institutions; it is often practiced within the communities where people live and work and can be a lifelong commitment

 For us at Joy In Giving, that sacrifice of one’s time and service is a priceless gift.
 It is a gift our volunteers give to the foundation and the children we reach out to.
-And this gesture we do not take for granted.
+And we do not take this gesture for granted.

 In Ghana, some universities and tertiary institutions have included volunteerism in their curricula.
 I believe this is to teach the students or better still, inculcate the spirit of giving and serving one’s community without expecting anything in return.
 In other countries, men and women who occupy very high positions in society, even make time to volunteer.